NBA Analyst Explains Why Celtics Will Beat No. 1 Seed Bucks In Eastern Conference Semifinals

-Kyrie Irving and the Boston Celtics started the NBA Playoffs 2019 strong, beating the Victor Oladipo-less Indiana Pacers in just four games in the first round.
+Kyrie Irving and the Boston Celtics started the 2019 NBA playoffs strong, beating the Victor Oladipo-less Indiana Pacers in just four games in the first round.
 However, the Celtics’ capability to win the 2019 NBA championship title will finally be put to a test as they will be facing the Giannis Antetokounmpo-led Milwaukee Bucks, who finished the regular season with the best record, in the Eastern Conference Semifinals.

 Cowherd said that the Celtics have a more successful playoff experience than the Bucks, who have reached the second round of the Eastern Conference Playoffs for the first time since the 2000-01 NBA season.
 He added that the Celtics have the “best coach” and the “best closer” in the series.
-Cowherd believes that All-Star point guard Kyrie Irving will be the X-factor in the Celtics’ Eastern Conference Semifinals faceoff against the Bucks.
+Cowherd added that he believes that All-Star point guard Kyrie Irving will be the X-factor in the Celtics’ Eastern Conference Semifinals faceoff against the Bucks.

 “Kyrie Irving is kind of underrated,” Cowherd said, as quoted by NESN.
 “Here’s a remarkable thing.
 His regular season shooting is 46 percent.
 Playoffs, it doesn’t dip.
 His 3-point shooting is 35 percent in the regular season and 41 in the playoffs.
 That is very rare.
 In the playoffs, you face better opponents, better rosters, better defenses, better teams, better analytics, and better coaches.
 He shoots better in the playoffs.
 That is incredibly rare.
 Almost everybody’s numbers come down in the playoffs.”